psarando/shire-reckoning/Middle-earth-simulation.md

-[As pointed out in "Why not March 29th?" notes #1 and #2](http://psarando.github.io/shire-reckoning/#why-not-march-29th), this "adjustment" was an addition of 2 days every millennium (see also [The Lord of the Rings: A Reader's Companion](http://psarando.github.io/shire-reckoning/#references)), and the adjustment was made to the calendars of Gondor and the Shire.
+[As pointed out in "Why not March 29th?" notes #1 and #2](http://psarando.github.io/shire-reckoning/#why-not-march-29th), this "adjustment" was an addition of 2 days every millennium (see also [The Lord of the Rings: A Reader's Companion](http://psarando.github.io/shire-reckoning/#references)), and the adjustment was made to the calendars of Númenor/Gondor and the Shire.
 Tolkien did not give any more details about what this "adjustment" was exactly, so I had to improvise for these simulations.
 In the tradition of the Eldar calendar that doubles its middle-days every leap-year, I decided to double the leap-day in a "Millennial Leap-year" of the Shire and Gondor calendars